Eden-Pearson-1164744/Eden-Pearson-1164744/README.md

 ## Kia Ora 👋

-I'm a student who has just started a Master's in Applied Computing at Lincoln University!
+I'm a student completing a Master's in Applied Computing at Lincoln University!